ubco-W2022T1-cosc301/project-group11/README.md

 ## References

 The data set that we will be using is Vancouvers BC Historical Crime Data.
-More information at this link [LINK](https://www.kaggle.com/datasets/sumaiaparveenshupti/vancouver-bc-historical-crime-data)
+More information at this [link](https://www.kaggle.com/datasets/sumaiaparveenshupti/vancouver-bc-historical-crime-data).